BorisTheBrave/sylves/docs/articles/concepts/rotation.md

 ## TryMove and Rotation

-A classic riddle goes: *"A bear travels one mile south, one mile west, then one mile north and finds itself back at home.
+A classic riddle goes: *"A bear travels one mile south, one mile east, then one mile north and finds itself back at home.
 What color is the bear?"*.

 The answer of course, is white - the only place on earth where this is possible is near the north pole.
 But it does illustrate an important about motion - when you travel on curved or distored surfaces, things work differently.
 Our bear took two 90 degree turns, but somehow ended up returning home at an angle.